Context

 Reflections

 This project is really special to me.
 It was the first real UX project I tackled while I was in school, and it was the last UX project I revisited before I graduated.
-While I revisited it was really fun (and a little bit cringey) to revisit the design decisions I mad the first time around.
-That being said, it was actually incredibly gratifying to see how much growth I've undertaken in the last two years.
-I can't wait to look back on this project in the future and see how much I've grown then!
+While I reviewed it was really fun (and a little bit cringey) to see the design decisions I made the first time around.
+That being said, it was actually incredibly gratifying to see how much I've grown.

 Hannah Kent